 - General Trading Fee: This is the bare minimum you need to trade under a brokerage service

-- Account Maintenance Fee: This is the fee you pay just to have your account managed
+- Account Maintenance Fee: This is the fee you pay just to have your account kept open

 - Commission Fee: This is a percentage a broker may take off the top, often according to the total assets under management or per new contribution